1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

    - Edge devices (battery constraints)
    - High-throughput servers (cost optimization)

-**Conclusion:** Efficiency motivation is NOT about "making GCNs fast" (already fast), but about **achieving deep network accuracy in shallow network cost** through knowledge distillation.
+Efficiency motivation is NOT about "making GCNs fast" (already fast), but about **achieving deep network accuracy in shallow network cost** through knowledge distillation.
 The 10.51% AUROC gap (Table 7) is the evidence this is necessary.

 ---

-**Final note on empirical measurements:** We acknowledge their absence weakens presentation but does NOT invalidate the contribution.
+**Empirical measurements:** We acknowledge their absence weakens presentation but does NOT invalidate the contribution.
 Our theoretical analysis is rigorous, calculations are verifiable, and the accuracy-efficiency trade-off (Table 7) provides empirical validation of the core claim.
 We commit to comprehensive empirical profiling in revision.

 ---

 ## W2: Missing Related Work Section

-**We fully acknowledge this critical structural omission and provide complete positioning below.**

-### Current State

-**Related work EXISTS in Appendix G (pages 31-34, ~4 pages):**
+**Related work EXISTS in Appendix G (pages 31-34):**
-- **G.1: Graph Anomaly Detection** (1.5 pages) - 18 methods discussed
+- **G.1: Graph Anomaly Detection**
-- **G.2: Contrastive Learning in GAD** (1 page) - 8 methods discussed
+- **G.2: Contrastive Learning in GAD**
-- **G.3: Knowledge Distillation in GNNs** (1.5 pages) - 12 methods discussed
+- **G.3: Knowledge Distillation in GNNs**

-**Why in appendix:** ICLR's 9-page main paper limit led us to prioritize methodology (3 pages), experiments (3 pages), and theory (2 pages).

-**We acknowledge this was the wrong decision.** A conference paper requires explicit positioning in the main text.

 ---